futtetennista/futtetennista.github.io/posts/docker/2017-11-24-docker-haskell-executables.markdown

 ```

-It just installs some Linux dependecies and builds the Haskell dependecies.
+It just installs some Linux dependencies and builds the Haskell dependencies.
 The one for the executable image is a bit more exciting:

 ``` bash